byu-cpe/ecen427/_labs/pit_hw.md

       * You should have a pre-configured waveform file (.wcfg) set up that has appropriate signals added and organized in a way that the TAs can verify correct operation.
 Here is an example:
       <img src="{% link media/labs/pit_sim.png %}" width="1000">

+The [make clean](https://github.com/byu-cpe/ecen427_student/blob/main/hw/Makefile#L7-L8) target removes all the temporary Vivado project files.
+You will need to update this command to delete your simulation project files, otherwise it will prevent you from recreating the project in the next step.

+The [make synth_pit](https://github.com/byu-cpe/ecen427_student/blob/main/hw/Makefile#L28-29) target runs Vivado and does two things:

+  1. Like the above target, it sources *sim_proj.tcl* to create your Vivado project.
+  1. It performs Synthesis to ensure that your PIT design can be implemented in hardware.
+Synthesis will check certain design rules that simulation does not check.

+You may want to go back and forth between these two targets as you work on your PIT design.
+If synthesis has errors, you will need to fix them and then go back to simulation again to verify that your changes didn't break anything.
+Once both of these targets run without errors, you are ready to move on to Milestone 2.

+<span style="color:red">**IMPORTANT:**</span> Students frequently forget to commit all necessary files for the TAs to run the above commands.
+Make sure you commit your *sim_proj.tcl* file, your waveform configuration file, and any other necessary files to your repository.
+It is recommended that your perform a fresh clone of your repository and run the above commands to make sure that everything is committed that needs to be.

 ### Milestone 2: Integration

 Once you are confident that your PIT is working correctly, integrate it into the ECEN 427 Vivado project.
-See the [Vivado documentation]({% link _documentation/vivado.md %}) for information about creating a Vivado project with the existing ECEN 427 hardware system.  **Make sure you follow the instructions about escalating certain warnings to errors.
-This will help you catch problems with your PIT that may have been tolerated in simulation, but will not work when compiling to an actual hardware implementation.**
+See the [Vivado documentation]({% link _documentation/vivado.md %}) for information about creating a Vivado project with the existing ECEN 427 hardware system.

 Here are some tips to help you integrate your PIT:
   * Make sure you connect up all of the ports